RyanWLarson/VSA-Backend-2.1/README.md

 # Longest Path Scheduler
 The longest path scheduler is inspired from the Shortest Job First CPU scheduling algorithm.
 For this algorithm, we generate a priority queue of all prerequisites where we put the tail prerequisite at the highest priority.
 This ensures we’re prioritizing courses that have a long tail because those are the hardest to ensure continuity and minimize sequence breaks.
 Once this priority queue has been established, we schedule the jobs in the quarters.

+# Genetic Algorithm
+Genetic algorithm is a search method for finding the best solution.
+We can apply genetic algorithm on top of the scheduling algorithms to identify the best schedules meeting student preferences.
+We use the full schedule as the gene sequence and modify starting points for each quarter to generate the mutations.

+# Alternate Schedule Recommendation
+With the data generation, labelling and Genetic Algorithm changes, we now have a good core system for generating and rating schedules for the various majors and schools listed in the database.
+Given this data, we can use some Machine Learning techniques such as k-Means clustering to find schedules that are clustered together.
+We can use this cluster to identify close by neighbors i.e. schools and majors that have similar course DNAs.